marcoashia/BTranx/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 ### Try this code
-Enjoy this code and save time creating boilerplates on your next bookign application!
+Enjoy this code and save time creating boilerplates on your next booking application!

 ### Copy the code